kevinchappell/formBuilder/docs/formRender/options/userData.md

 For fields that have an "other" option, a value that is not in the pre-defined values is assumed to be the "other" value.

 A common use case for userData would be to create a form, save the input data from the form into a database, and then refresh the page with the saved data.
-Simply stringify userData
+Simply stringify userData when posting.

 1. Capture form data
 <pre>